-After making the investment of drilling a well, people often wonder how long their well pump will last.
+After making the investment of drilling a well, people often wonder how long their water well pump will last.
 Water wells come in different sizes and have various uses, so there are many types of well pumps out there.
 These pumps have several variables that affect how long they will last.
 By analyzing these factors, you can determine how long it will be before you need a new pump.

 Water Pump Duty Cycle